SwedbankPay/developer.swedbankpay.com/checkout-v3/get-started/display-payment-ui/seamless-view.md

         Merchant ->>+ SwedbankPay: rel:capture
         deactivate Merchant
         SwedbankPay -->>- Merchant: Capture status
-        note right of Merchant: Capture here only if the purchased<br/>goods don't require shipping.<br/>If shipping is required, perform capture<br/>after the goods have shipped.<br>Should only be used for <br>PaymentInstruments that support <br>Authorizations. end
+        note right of Merchant: Capture here only if the purchased<br/>goods don't require shipping.<br/>If shipping is required, perform capture<br/>after the goods have shipped.<br>Should only be used for <br>payment methods that support <br>Authorizations. end
 ```